Aeria

 We did it, of course.
 Neil Armstrong’s first steps on the moon, the first three Space Stations, the first Lunar Colony, a madman’s dream of a colony on Mars that succeeded against all odds.
 Eventually we even settled on Io, Europa, and Ganymede, the largest moons of Jupiter.
 But, despite all the signals we beamed into space, the massive telescopes we built to scour the infinite vastness of space, there was no sign of intelligent life beyond our own.

 Until the Callisto Discovery.
-In late 2100, we founded our sixth colony on Callisto, second largest moon around Jupiter.
+In the late 2100s, we founded our sixth colony on Callisto, second largest moon around Jupiter.
 Days later, the colony announced the most startling discovery in human history after fire.
-The Callisto Colony had located a spaceship outside the colony, half buried in debris.
+The Callisto Colony had located a spaceship outside the colony, half buried in debris from where it had ploughed deep into the moon’s surface.

-It was not human.
+The ship was not human.
+Even then our ships were clunky, relying on heavy rockets and expensive fuels, no grace and no elegance in the designs.
+This ship was smooth, graceful, designed with an elegance far beyond our own ships and clearly by a non-human eye.
 There was finally confirmation that there really was, or had been, other life in the universe before us, that we were not alone.
 But even then, we had no idea who built it, why it was left behind, or where it had come from.

-We sent our best scientists to Callisto to study the ship and found that it was strangely easy to learn about, almost as though it had been built to be taken apart and studied.
+We sent our best scientists to Callisto to study the ship and found that the race that had built it believed in the elegance of simplicity.
+The ship was easy to take apart, to decipher, to learn from and reverse engineer.
 Humanity advanced in leaps and bounds in the following decades, unlocking genetic secrets that we had dreamed of for as long, or longer, than we had dreamed of the stars.
 Telepathy, telekinesis, medical miracles to cure disease, faster than light communication and travel, we had it all.

 You see, we had taken every system from the Callisto Discovery and improved on it.
 We thought we understood the engineering, the physics, the way it all interacted with itself enough to make improvements.
 After all, we’d learned so much, so fast.
-We knew everything about it, and saw room for improvement, and so we did.
+We knew everything about it, and the design was so simple that there was room for improvement.
 We took the Callisto Drive and treated it like a hot rod, tweaking and tuning it until we thought it had reached perfection, replacing parts like you’d change out spark plugs or an air filter.

 Even today, records are scarce about what happened, but something did.
 Every ship equipped with a star drive based on our own improved versions of the Callisto Drive, was suddenly lost in fiery explosions, and humans being humans, we did what we always do when something violent and unexpected happens.

 We lashed out at each other, with weapons that made the nuclear bombs dropped on Hiroshima and Nagasaki look like party poppers.
 The toll of the dead still isn’t known, but entire colonies were lost.
 And then, everything else came unravelled.
-Our communication nets imploded, burned out and were useless.
-Every attempt to bring the new Callisto Drives back online ended in fiery explosions, and after Mars was reduced to half a planet in the midst of an asteroid field of one of our earliest colonies, it was finally abandoned and made illegal to modify the Callisto systems.
+Our communication nets were burned out, every attempt to bring the modified Callisto Drives back online ended in fiery explosions, and after Mars was reduced to half a planet amid a debris field full of gravitational echoes and pockets of intense radiation, it was finally abandoned and made illegal to modify the Callisto systems.
 You could tune them, but you couldn’t swap in or out different parts.
-Some people still tried, and they still died in fiery explosions.
+Some people still try, and they still die in fiery explosions.

 Because, of course, some colonies who had survived the war had turned to lawlessness or redefined it to suit their own needs.
 Slavery, kidnapping, murder, theft, all the worst human traits reemerged in these places, and created bands of roving animals hellbent on taking whatever they could.